AI in banking

 AI capabilities

-• No multi-agent orchestration: Single-purpose AI for operations
+• No multi-agent coordination - single-purpose AI for infrastructure operations

-Verdict: Backbase provides AI orchestration for customer journeys and operations.
-OpenCoreOS provides AI for infrastructure management, not customer interactions.
+Verdict: Backbase provides AI coordination across customer journeys and operations.
+OpenCoreOS provides AI for infrastructure management only.

 Architecture

-• Integrates with existing cores - doesn't replace them
+• Sits above existing cores - does not replace them

 • BIAN compliant